-Step 4 In each band of ability, after the allocation of statemented students with Hull Trinity House Academy named on their Statement/Education Health & Care Plan, the remaining places will be allocated in order to: Looked After Children (See Note 2) Brothers (See Note 3) applicants having brothers who will be already attending the Academy at the expected time of admission
+Step 4 In each band of ability, after the allocation of statemented students with Hull Trinity House Academy named on their Statement/Education Health & Care Plan, the remaining places will be allocated in order to: Looked After Children (See Note 2) sibling (See Note 3) applicants having brothers who will be already attending the Academy at the expected time of admission entire applicant pool.
+Should there be a tie, then Criteria 2 is used, the distance nearest to Hull Trinity House Academy, would take the place.

 Step 5 The remaining places, in each ability band will be allocated in accordance with Criteria 1 below, such that 1⁄4 of the places offered to each zone will be from each of the 4 ability bands.
-Should there be fewer applicants from a particular zone and band to fill this allocation the remaining places in that zone and band, will be allocated as outlined in criteria 1 from the entire applicant pool.
-Should there be a tie, then Criteria 2 is used, the distance nearest to Hull Trinity House Academy, would take the place.
+Should there be fewer applicants from a particular zone and band to fill this allocation the remaining places in that zone and band, will be allocated as outlined in criteria 1 from the